pauljeter/pauljeter-astro/src/content/blog/installing-backbonejs.md

   </html>
 ```

-That’s it!
+That's it!
 Now you can start developing your Single Page Apps.
-[Next, we’ll dive into Backbone Models](http://www.pauljeter.net/web-development/javascript/backbonejs/what-is-a-backbonejs-model/ "What is a BackboneJS Model?").
+[Next, we'll dive into Backbone Models](http://www.pauljeter.net/web-development/javascript/backbonejs/what-is-a-backbonejs-model/ "What is a BackboneJS Model?").

 ### Digging into Backbone.js series: